ninoNinkovic/LiveStamps/README.md

   * Update all your projects with a new email address or URL when it changes
   * Easy static/dynamic custom stamp creation with powerful regex matching
   * Multipart stamps, or stamps made from other stamps.
 Great for a siggy!
-  * Inject stamps via keyboard, command palette, tools, context, or sidebar menus
+  * Inject stamps via keyboard, command palette, or menus
   * Toggle plugin settings directly from the UI with a keyboard shortcut or context menu
   * Powerful Python format() and strftime() formatting support for each value defined in a stamp